Skip to Calculator

 The fix: Estimate a market-rate salary for your role (what would you pay someone to do your job?).
 Include this as a fixed cost in your break-even analysis.
 If the business can't cover that salary plus all other costs, the business model needs work.

-This isn't an arbitrary choice — it's standard in business valuation.
+This isn't an arbitrary choice.
+It's standard in business valuation.
 The U.S. Small Business Administration [SBA.gov](https://www.sba.gov) recommends normalizing owner compensation when evaluating business financials.

 Mistake 4: Running Break-Even Analysis Only Once at Launch